victor-devv/current-time-api/README.md

 # Current Time API

 This repository contains a comprehensive setup for deploying a Node.js implementation of a simple API that returns the current time in JSON format, alongside a robust cloud infrastructure consisting of a private Google Kubernetes Engine cluster and others, built using terraform.
+The deployed cluster is monitored by Google Cloud's Stackdriver Kubernetes Engine Monitoring & Logging, as well as Managed Prometheus services.

 The application and infrastructure deployment is automated using a GitHub Actions workflow which includes jobs that builds and tests the Node.js application, lints the helm charts, builds and pushes the application image to a private Google Container Registry, deploys the infrastructure, and exposes the API.